Attack by Yemen's Houthi rebels targets a ship in the Red Sea, though its crew is reportedly safe

 DUBAI, United Arab Emirates (AP) — An attack by Yemen's Houthi rebels targeted a tanker in the Red Sea early Friday but the ship's crew was unharmed, authorities said.
-It was the latest in the rebels' campaign against shipping over Israel's ongoing war on Hamas in the Gaza Strip.
+It was the latest in the rebels' campaign against shipping over Israel's war with Hamas in the Gaza Strip.

 The British military's United Kingdom Maritime Trade Operations center initially reported the ship had been “struck by a missile" off the port city of Hodeida but later Friday said that further inspection of the vessel in daylight found no damage.